 Artificial intelligence has already taken hold in the consumer market – how many times have you asked Siri to give you some information?
 However, expect artificial intelligence to become an increasingly integral part of company communications, as voice recognition technology and intelligent machine learning algorithms become more commonplace.
 This will be especially important in the call center and customer service industries, as chatbots and AI-powered search and service functions become more common, increasing self-service options and improving humans’ ability to provide excellent service.

 Over the last few years, the cost of cloud computing has decreased significantly, thanks in large part to the development of consumer services.
 As consumers embraced the technology outside of work, they began to expect it at work as well, and this contributed to the rise of BYOD.

 For the last few decades, email has been a cornerstone of collaboration.
-But has anyone who has ever had to scroll through an endless email thread just to find one specific piece of information can attest, it’s not always to most efficient tool.
+But anyone who has ever had to scroll through an endless email thread just to find one specific piece of information can attest, it’s not always the most efficient tool.
 As cloud communication platforms develop, expect to see more tools and solutions for improving collaboration to evolve as well, all but eliminating the need for email in team-based environments.
 For instance, imagine creating a dedicated space where team members can share ideas, exchange information, ask questions and assign tasks – and update those tasks – at any time, from any device.
-It’s possible with a cloud communication platform, and is becoming more in-demand as teams become more spread out.
+It’s possible with a cloud communication platform and is becoming more in demand as teams become more spread out.

 These are just a few of the big trends taking hold within the enterprise cloud communications industry.
 Suffice to say, though, that as the technology becomes more advanced and less expensive, and improves the productivity and efficiency of businesses of all sizes, it’s only going to continue to dominate the business communications landscape.